From Box Office Bomb to Would-Be Blockbuster: The Cinematic Story of Walt Disney Studios Paris

 Image: Disney

-By the early 1990s, just as Euro Disneyland was poised to open, the fortunes of Disney-MGM Studios were souring.
+In the early 1990s – just as Euro Disneyland was opening – the fortunes of Orlando’s Disney-MGM Studios were souring.
 Most production had pulled out of the would-be studio, with only Disney’s own accessory programs being filmed on-site (such as the new Mickey Mouse Club, above).
 More often than not, the sets were empty.
 One thing was certain: Disney’s plans to transform Orlando into a “Hollywood East” had been dashed.

 That might not have been so catastrophic except that Eisner had intentionally underbuilt the theme park, anticipating that the real draw – the Backstage Studio Tour – would make up for the lack of rides and attractions.
 The bad news is, he was wrong.
 With any hopes of Disney-MGM Studios being a real movie studio fading away, seeing so much as a production assistant on the backlot became an exceptional encounter, not the norm, and a walking tour of empty or underutilized soundstages didn’t inspire much confidence.